General Assistance & Transportation Aids

 The Company also transports pilgrims’ luggage & gear from camp to camp each day.

-In addition, the Company shadows the brigades in vans, transporting those who can no longer walk or (in rare emergency) conveying the sick to hospital.
+In addition, the Company follows the walking brigades in vans, transporting those who can no longer walk or (in rare emergency) conveying the sick to hospital.
+They also provide basic first-aid along the way, at rest stops, and in camp mornings and evenings.

-Those pilgrims who cannot meet the physical demands may ride in the vans until refreshed, or may join the “modified pilgrimage”, spending more time in the camps praying, confessing and receiving spiritual counsel from a chaplain.
+Those pilgrims who cannot meet the physical demands may ride in the vans until refreshed, or may join the “modified pilgrimage”, spending more time in the camps praying, confessing and receiving spiritual counsel from chaplains there.

 Shuttle Service

-With your request & confirmed itinerary in hand, CSRG volunteers will shuttle you to the check-in point (required) and to your accommodations in Lake George Village from the public transportation terminal*, or — for those driving their own vehicles — from the designated parking lot directly behind the Coliseum Church in Auriesville.
+With your request & confirmed itinerary in hand, CSRG volunteers will shuttle you to the check-in point (required) or – if you choose not to overnight at Wood Park – to other accommodations in Lake George Village.
+The shuttles pick-up and transport pilgrims from their public transportation terminals*, or — for those driving their own vehicles — from the designated parking lot directly behind the Coliseum Church in Auriesville.

 * e.g., Albany Internat’l Airport or the downtown Albany train or bus terminals